6 Best Cloud & Ghost Kitchen POS Systems (2023)

 The Square KDS allows you to manage orders from anywhere with a single screen, offering detailed ticket views, timers, and alerts to prioritize and organize orders.
 This feature is engineered to optimize order accuracy and maximize efficiency in your kitchen.

-Additionally, Square’s POS system encompasses payroll functionalities, letting you compensate your team from any location and automate tax filings.
+Additionally, Square’s POS system encompasses payroll functionalities, letting you compensate your team from any location and automating tax filings.
 This feature is a boon for ghost kitchens with staff dispersed across various sites or working at different schedules.

 Free plan: There’s no monthly fee, but there is a transaction fee for each in-person sale.
 2.6% + 10¢ for swiped or tapped card transactions.
 3.5% + 15¢ when the card number is keyed in.
 Online payment: 2.9% + 30¢ per transaction.